Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Appalachian State has combined with its opponents to score more than 55.5 points in five of 11 games this season.
+- Appalachian State has combined with its opponents to put up more than 55.5 points in five of 11 games this season.

 - Georgia Southern and its opponents have combined to score more than 55.5 points in two games this season.

-- The combined points per game average of the two teams, 58.3, is 2.8 points above Saturday's over/under.
+- The two teams combine to score 58.3 points per game, 2.8 more than the total in this contest.

-- This contest's over/under is 3.3 points more than the 52.2 these two squads combine to surrender per game this season.
+- This contest's over/under is 3.3 points more than the 52.2 these two squads combine to allow per game this season.

-- The average total in Mountaineers games this season is 56.9, 1.4 points more than Saturday's total of 55.5.
+- Mountaineers games this season feature an average total of 56.9 points, a number 1.4 points higher than Saturday's over/under.

-- The 55.5 total in this game is 1.3 points above the 54.2 average total in Eagles games this season.
+- The 54.2 PPG average total in Eagles games this season is 1.3 points fewer than this game's over/under.

 Appalachian State Stats and Trends

-- Appalachian State has played 11 games, with eight wins against the spread.
+- Appalachian State has eight wins against the spread in 11 games this year.

-- The Mountaineers have been favored by 24.5 points or more two times this season and covered the spread in one of them.
+- The Mountaineers have covered the spread once this season when favored by 24.5 points or more (in two chances).

-- Appalachian State's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Appalachian State has hit the over in 45.5% of its opportunities this year (five times over 11 games with a set point total).

 - Appalachian State is 5-1 against the spread and 6-0 overall this season when the team scores more than 31.8 points.

-- When Appalachian State picks up more than 455.5 yards, the team is 5-2 against the spread and 7-0 overall.
+- When Appalachian State churns out over 455.5 yards, the team is 5-2 against the spread and 7-0 overall.

 - The Mountaineers have turned the ball over 19 times this season, 11 more turnovers than the Eagles have forced (8).